Samosa – A triangular Pastry Filled With Spiced Meat or Vegetables

-A samosa or samoosa is a fried or baked dish with a savory filling, such as spiced potatoes, onions, peas, lentils or minced meat (lamb, beef or chicken).
+A samosa or samoosa is a fried or baked dish with a savory filling, such as spiced potatoes, onions, peas, lentils, or minced meat (lamb, beef, or chicken).
 Pine nuts can also be added.

 Indian Samosa (समोसा) or Aloo Samosa (आलू समोसा ) is a triangular deep-fried pastry stuffed with spiced potatoes and peas is an iconic Indian snack or street food.
 Pair them with tangy tamarind chutney or herbaceous coconut-cilantro chutney for dipping.
 Go to any Indian restaurant and you will find this one on their menu.
-This well loved and most popular snack is very easy to make.
+This well-loved and most popular snack are very easy to make.
 Enjoy this anytime.
 Makes a great after-school snack and a great appetizer.
 Served in many movie theatres in India during

 the intermission in the concession stands.